ljae/Moon/_posts/2021-09-03-BTS_Stock_Invest.md

 the short-term strategy is right on this investement.

 One idea popped into my head.
-If I check the fluctuation of BTS keyword search, I could gain the current status of public interest on the global idol group.
+If I check the fluctuation of **BTS keyword search**, I could gain the current status of **public interest** on this global idol group.

-The graph below shows BTS search volume history and Chorokbaem's price history in the same place.
+The graph below shows BTS search volume history and **Chorokbaem's price history** in the same place.

 ['BTS' search volume and Chorokbaem's price history]
 <details>